-Good News!
-It has just been confirmed that Chong An Sunim will be at OZS September 21, 22,23.
-We will have a Dharma Talk Friday evening September 21 and a Saturday and Sunday workshop/retreat, starting with an “Eye Opening” & Buddha Hall Dedication Ceremony for our new Zendo space on Saturday and a Buddhist precepts ceremony at the end of the workshop Sunday.
-There will also be opportunities for kong-an interviews with Chong An Sunim.
-I am still working out the details, so more to come.
+Chong An Sunim first visited OZS on September 21, 22,23 2018.
+We had a wonderful Dharma Talk Friday evening September 21, 2018 and then continued Saturday and Sunday with a workshop/retreat, starting with an “Eye Opening” & Buddha Hall Dedication Ceremony for our new Zendo space on Saturday and a Buddhist precepts ceremony at the end of the workshop Sunday.
+There were also opportunities for kong-an interviews with Chong An Sunim.

 Basic teachings of Buddhism and Zen.

 - What is mindlessness, mindfulness and the perception that everything is created by mind alone?

 - What are the Taoist elements in Zen?
 What does it mean that we return to our true nature?